The Maths They Never Taught Us - Part One

 Another matter we shall look more at later is the confusion over winning targets in Cricket.
 Depending on the format, basically one teams sets a total, the other tries to chase it down.
 Say for example that in a match where each team gets one innings, the first team scores 307 runs, so the winning target for the second team is now 308.
 This is the score needed to win.
 But to tie, they would only need this 308.
 Sometimes people confuse the target with the amount of runs the first team scored, and forget that the target has to be one run above the first score in order to ensure victory by scoring more runs.
 Sometimes one might see that with say one ball left the chasing teams needs two runs to win, and when they get only one run, they think they have lost and forget that the scores are in fact tied.

-Now in this case as yet there is no target as it is only the third innings, and the graphics supplied by TV will say that the second team leads by so many runs, so then that is there actual lead.
+Now in the case we are discussing, of a 78 run lead, as yet there is no target, since it is only the third innings, and the graphics supplied by TV will say that the second team leads by so many runs, so then that is their actual lead.
 The target in a sense is for the first team to wipe out the deficit and force the other team to bat again.
 In this case a minimum of 78 runs is required.

-Say they made exactly that, then after three innings, the second team needs only one run to win, and if their batsmen go out and get one with out loss, they will win by ten wickets.
-If instead they bowled the first team out for a paltry 53, they would win by an innings and 25 runs, because on this occasion, 78 was the overall lead, not the target.
-But the first team could set a target by say, having trailed by these 78 runs, they are all out for 406, giving them an overall lead of 406 - 78 runs, which is 328 runs, and therefore a target of 329 for the second team to bat to in order to win.
-We in New Zealand do not assume even 26 runs is enough to avoid an innings defeat, as that was what our team was once bowled out by England for in 1955.
-My late father was a teenager at the time and he once told me he remembered the controversy over that.
+Say they made exactly that, then after three innings, as noted, the second team needs only one run to win, and if their batsmen go out and get one without loss, they will win by ten wickets.
+If instead of the first team making the necessary 78 runs to force the second one to bat again, the second team bowled the first team out for a paltry 53, this second team would win by an innings and 25 runs, because on this occasion, 78 was the overall lead, not the target, and by getting only 53, the first team fell 25 runs short.
+But the first team could instead have set a target by say, having trailed by these 78 runs, then ending up all out for 406, giving them an overall lead of 406 - 78 runs, which is 328 runs, and therefore a target of 329 for the second team to bat to in order to win.
+We in New Zealand do not assume even 26 runs is enough to avoid an innings defeat, as in 1955.

 Another matter that might cause confusion is the idea of placements in say Olympic style events.
 Imagine a 110 yard dash, and two runners win the race - not even the microscopic evidence in the finish photo can separate them.
 So what about the person who comes after ?
 Some could argue they get a silver, but if one thinks about it, this should be wrong.
 Two people crossed the line before them, and we assumed all else is above board if you know what I mean, so even though they share the gold and get one gold medal each, third place is still third place, because after all, if two finish ahead of you, you would expect that, and a runner should not be rewarded more than they deserve just because two better runners could not be separated.
 Each of them gets the gold because they earned it, and since the third placed runner could not conceivably have done ought to make them do so, they have come in third place behind two others, so third place is what they get, and if they wanted more they shoulda run fasta.